-Argentine essayist, short-story writer and poet Jorge Luis Borges (1899 – 1986) did not so much write as use the extraordinary powers of language to unscramble and unlock the imaginary and mythological worlds, creatures, characters that resided in his boundless mind.
+Argentine essayist, short-story writer, and poet Jorge Luis Borges (1899 – 1986) did not so much write as use the extraordinary powers of language to unscramble and unlock the imaginary and mythological worlds and creatures that resided in his boundless mind.

-The Last Interview and Other Conversations is actually several interviews with Borges including the 1985 interview Borges gave to his colleague Argentine journalist, Gloria Lopez Lecube, weeks before he died.
+The Last Interview and Other Conversations is actually several interviews with Borges, including the 1985 interview Borges gave to his colleague and Argentine journalist Gloria Lopez Lecube, weeks before he died.

 One of the many pleasures the stars (in which I don’t believe) have granted me is in the literary and metaphysical dialogue. […] Rereading these pages, I think I have expressed myself, in fact, confessed myself, better than in those.
 I have written in solitude with excess care and vigilance.
 The exchange of thoughts is a condition necessary for all love, all friendship and all real dialogue.
 Two men who can speak together enrich and broaden themselves indefinitely.
 What comes forth from me does not surprise me as much as what I receive from the other.